Bussell Island Swim

 No waterproof headphones or in-ear audio devices are allowed.

-We will have an active lightning detection app onsite.
-If there is a need to evacuate the course for weather or other reasons, the patrol boat will inform all volunteers and swimmers with a bullhorn and loud whistle blasts to clear the course, while displaying a red flag.
-Volunteer pilots should have a whistle to alert swimmers and other pilots.
+If there is a need to evacuate the course for severe weather or other reasons, the patrol boat will inform all volunteers and swimmers with a bullhorn and loud whistle blasts to clear the course, while displaying a red flag.
 All pilots and swimmers should immediately exit the water at the closest shore.
 If it does not thunder or lightning for 20 minutes, the patrol boat will inform pilots and swimmers that the race can resume, with swimmers entering the course at the point they exited.

-While water temperatures are expected to be in the high 70's on the day of the race, the following thermal plans will be followed in case of colder or warmer temperatures:
+While water temperatures are expected to be in the 70's for the race, the following thermal plans will be followed if necessary:

-Cold water plan: If the water temperature is 60.8 degrees Fahrenheit or below, swimmers will be required to wear wetsuits.
+Cold water plan: If the water temperature is 60.8 degF (16 degC) or below, all swimmers will be required to wear a wetsuit.

 Swimwear & Equipment